MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.de-de/Instructions/06-design-report-in-power-bi-desktop.md

 ---
 lab:
-  title: Entwerfen eines Berichts in Power BI Desktop, Teil 1
+  title: "Entwerfen eines Berichts in Power\_BI Desktop, Teil\_1"
   module: Module 7 - Create Reports
-ms.openlocfilehash: 426892501790aaecbe21ed2e7f9161c4490c9e3b
-ms.sourcegitcommit: 9ea1e7e21b9b3c718030c94b1693d153a2010ec7
-ms.translationtype: HT
-ms.contentlocale: de-DE
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "146650215"
 ---

 # <a name="design-a-report-in-power-bi-desktop-part-1"></a>**Entwerfen eines Berichts in Power BI Desktop, Teil 1**

 **Die geschätzte Dauer dieses Labs beträgt 45 Minuten.**

-In diesem Lab erstellen Sie einen dreiseitigen Bericht.
-Danach veröffentlichen Sie ihn in Power BI, um ihn anschließend zu öffnen und mit ihm zu interagieren.
+In this lab you will create a three-page report.
+You will then publish it to Power BI, whereupon you will open and interact with the report.

 In diesem Lab lernen Sie Folgendes: